Bible Trivia Question

 What type of clothing did God make for Adam and Eve after the Fall?

-| Garments of wool | Garments of linen | Garments of fig leaves | Garments of skin |
+| Garments of wool | Garments of skin | Garments of linen | Garments of fig leaves |

 How did Adam and Eve attempt to cover their nakedness after their sin?

-| They wove grass mats. | They sewed fig leaves together. | They used animal skins. | They hid behind trees. |
+| They used animal skins. | They hid behind trees. | They wove grass mats. | They sewed fig leaves together. |

 Sign up for our Bible Quizzes & Puzzles Newsletter